AymanQ-A-Maani/First-HTML5-CSS3-Project/README.md

 # General info
 I did this project during the early stages of my training in the front-end phase of an online full-stack Bootcamp provided by an online educational institution called Knowledge Academy.
 # Project's Aim
 We were tasked to build a web page using only HTML5 and CSS3.
+Everything on the web page is just for showcasing only